ColoradoChristianUniversity/CIS-230-SP24/Ethics/Alex Baxter/Week11.md

 -
 # <span style='color: Orange;'>Excursus </span>
-The biggest issue in this circumastance is the deadline.
-Clearly there is a soulution that exits, It is just a matter of when it implmented.
-Assessing motives and communicating clearly are very important skills to develop in the workplace and in relationships.
+The biggest issue in this circumstance is the deadline.
+There is a solution that exists, It is just a matter of when it is implemented.
+Assessing motives and communicating are very important skills to develop in the workplace and relationships.

 # <span style='color: Orange;'>My Choice</span>
-The clear choice to me is to thouroghly acesss the motivations of why the deadline is set.
-There is a large difference between being morivated by a national security threat or an abitrary deadline set by a large buracracy.
-Understanding the reason for the presived urgancey will.
-Starting the project this way allows for clearer boundaries for the scope of the project, and may help to find a soultuion that solves the same problem without the difficulty.
+The clear choice to me is to thoroughly assess the motivations of why the deadline is set.
+There is a large difference between being motivated by a national security threat or an arbitrary deadline set by a large bureaucracy.
+Understanding the reason for the perceived urgency will.
+Starting the project this way allows for clearer boundaries for the scope of the project, and may help to find a solution that solves the same problem without difficulty.